enepomnyaschih/jwidget/0.8/guides/ensample1/README.md

 {@img result-1.png}

 As you can see, our component has a structure but doesn't have any data.
-Let's bind component elements to data. jWidget library doesn't provide any magic HTML syntax for this.
+Let's bind the component elements to the data. jWidget library doesn't provide any magic HTML syntax for this.
-So, template won't be changed, but we'll add some code in JS.
-The real tool that jWidget provides for us is direct and fast access to [jQuery-wrappers](http://api.jquery.com) of all HTML elements, which have "jwid" attribute defined.
+So, the template won't be changed, but we'll add some code in JS.
+The real tool that jWidget provides for us is the direct and fast access to [jQuery-wrappers](http://api.jquery.com) of all HTML elements, which have "jwid" attribute defined.
 You can access these elements inside method {@link JW.UI.Component#renderComponent}
 via method {@link JW.UI.Component#getElement}: